 Links to reports, results, and updates arising from Eastern Box Turtle Conservation Trust field research:

-We thank Mark Miller and the Philadelphia Herpetological Society for the above posting.
+We thank Mark Miller and the Philadelphia Herpetological Society for the above posting on color development.

 The following four articles appeared in the "Box Turtle Research and Conservation Newsletter" (BTRCN) Just click on their titles to go directly to the article.
 Many thanks to Mark Miller and the Philadelphia Herp Society for their help in getting this fourth pdf on-line.
 We could not have done it without you!